FROM THERE TO HERE: A BIOGRAPHY

 FUN FACT

-In 1935, Wally, Gert and Alice enjoyed a three-way at The Austin Motel.
+In 1935, Wally, Gert and Alice enjoyed a three-way at the Austin Motel

-In 1935, Wally, Gert and Alice enjoyed a three-way at The Austin Motel.
+In 1935, Wally, Gert and Alice enjoyed a three-way at the Austin Motel

 Afterward, Cronkite raced for the morning deadline.